clux/modul8/docs/modularity.md

     delete window.jQuery;
     delete window.$

-  This means you can use `$ = require('jQuery')` so everything will be explicitly defined, plus you've deleted the global shortcuts so that you will know when you forgot to require.
+ This means you can use `$ = require('jQuery')` so everything will be explicitly defined on the application domain, you've deleted the global shortcuts so that you will know when you forgot to require, and jQuery (but none of its dependencies) show up in the dependency tree.
+I.e. you will quickly identify what code is actually DOM dependent, and what isn't or shouldn't be.

- Clearly this as some advantages.
-By having all requires of jQuery explicitly defined you know exactly what parts of your code depend on.
-It will not affect libraries as these are loaded in before the big `define()` and `stash` attaching scope, but you probably won't care for these anyway. jQuery will show up in your require tree, so you will quickly identify what code is actually DOM dependent, and what isn't or shouldn't be.
+ Clearly this is advantageous.

- Having found this pattern very useful, but also noticing how repeating this pattern on several libraries pollutes our application code folder with meaningless files, a modul8 extension has been made in 0.3.0 to allow automatic creation of these arbiters in the internal file system by using the `arbiters()` call.
+ Having found this pattern very useful, but also noticing how repeating this pattern on several libraries pollutes our application code folder with meaningless files, a modul8 extension has been made in 0.3.0 to allow automatic creation of these arbiters in the internal module system by using the `arbiters()` call.
- This example could be automated by chaining on `arbiters().add(jQuery, ['jQuery', '$'])`.
+ This example could be automated by chaining on `arbiters().add('jQuery', ['jQuery', '$'])`.
 See the API docs for more details.

- Now, modul8 only allows one domain to be DOM dependent (the application domain), so with correct usage - i.e. not stuffing every module in that domain - you will not have any big revelations there anyway.
-If however, you do decide to use this construct - perhaps because you did stuff everything in the application domain - you may reap some benefits by being more or less told what files can be moved to another domain.
-And if you can separate on the domain level, then you are already good on your way to resolving spaghetti hell.
-The rest is tackling correct MVC/MVVM models or other alternative ways of factoring out your spaghetti prone jQuery code.
+ Note that modul8 only allows one domain to be DOM dependent (the application domain), so with correct usage - i.e. not stuffing every module in that domain - you might not have any big revelations there anyway.
+You are likely having to `require('jQuery')` in most places.
+But if you just find some areas that do not use it, and as a result move them to a environment agnostic domain, then this has been a success.

+ If you can efficiently separate code on the domain level, try to keep above advice in mind (always aim to factor out behavior into small loosely coupled modules),  then you are already good on your way to resolving spaghetti hell.
+The rest is tackling the correct signaling model for your events.
+ And for that there are MVC/MVVM frameworms of varying sizes.

  Good luck.